How to Downsize Your Home

 As for items you already have, the one-year rule is great for immediately removing possessions you have no use for.
 Have you used it in the last year?
 If not, it’s unlikely you’ll need to use it again.

-Tips for Downsizing Your Possessions
+Tips for Downsizing Your Home: Start Downsizing Well in Advance

 Start Downsizing Well in Advance